bilalahmad99/bilalahmad99.github.io/index.md

 layout: default
 ---

-## Hello There &#128075;
+## Hey There &#128075;

-My name is Bilal Ahmad.
-I am using this space to write down my thoughts and learnings; mostly related to technology.
+I am thinking of using this space to write down my thoughts and learnings; mostly related to technology.
 Writing usually helps me structure my thoughts and reflect on them.

 Some topics might interest you also.
 Check out the archive section where i have tried to label articles with sub-topics or subjects that are discussed in it.

-Ofcourse needless to say these are all my personal point of views and are not associated with any organization which i work for or have worked in the past.
+##### Mandatory Disclosure:
+Opinions are my own and not the views of my employer or previous employers.

+.
+.
+.

 ## Latest thoughts